rns/kollos-luif-doc/manual.md

 returns the length of the input span corresponding to the BNF rule matched in the parse value or completed/predicted during the parse.

-### Defining Semantics with AST/ASF <a id="semantics_with_ast_asf"></a>

-Marpa is designed to support ambiguity out-of-the-box, hence the LUIF semantics aims for the general case, where you have several parse values (ambiguous parse) and treats single parse values (unambiguous parse) as its specialization.
-The former case is handled with the [Abstract Syntax Forest (ASF) interface](#asf_traversal), while for the latter the application can simply [walk the AST](#ast_walking).

-The application can use `luif.value.ambiguous()` function to determine whether the parse is ambiguous. [todo: specify `luif.value.ambiguous()`]

-#### Ambiguous Parse -- Traversing the ASF  <a id="asf_traversal"></a>

-If the parse is ambiguous,
-LUIF walks the ASF calling the traverser function for its nodes.
-The traverser can call functions in `luif.asf` interface to enumerate and/or prune parse alternatives.
-This is done with `luif.asf.traverse(traverser)` function.

-[todo: more details/examples on ASF traversal]

-##### Enumerating Parse Alternatives

-##### Pruning the ASF

-#### Unambiguous Parse -- Walking the AST <a id="ast_walking"></a>

-If the parse is unambiguous, the ASF becomes the AST that makes the application's job much simpler.
-LUIF will build the AST and will call the visitor function for its nodes in the given order.
-The application can use [context accessors](#context_accessors) to get the node data, distill the AST, and produce the parse value.
-This is done by calling `luif.ast.walk(order, visitor)` function.

-[todo: more details/examples on AST walking]

-### Actions and ASF's: How to Choose

-[todo: more meaningful example/considerations are required for this section is it is at all needed]

-In addition to user preferences, the choice between actions and ASFs can be defined by how context-sensitive the input is, i.e. how much context information is needed to build the parse value.

-As an arguably trivial example, if the parse value must be produced by computing an arithmetic expression, actions become the obvious choice.

-As a less trivial example, in the case of syntax-driven translation, where the value of each symbol is context-independent, actions or even events provide a better choice.

-On the other hand, nested macro expansion can arguably be done more convenient with the full context at hand so the full AST (ASF) is required.

 ## Events <a id="events"></a>